 Sweet Baby Jesus.
 Grown up Jesus.
 Crucified Jesus.
 Resurrected Jesus.
 King Jesus.

-Poor-loving, woman-honoring, sick-healing, dead-raising, truth-telling, life-giving, Jesus will be there.
+My gentle, glorious, poor-loving, woman-honoring, sick-healing, dead-raising, truth-telling, life-giving, Jesus will be there.